 Orthex operates internationally, and we strive to comply with all laws and regulations applicable to our operations.
 However, our way to conduct business goes beyond that: high ethical standards and integrity are present in everything we do.
 Everyone at Orthex has a role in ensuring that the company operates in an ethical and responsible manner, regardless of the situation.
-We train and educate our employees to ensure that everyone understands what ethical behaviour is and how to demonstrate it.
+We train and educate our employees to ensure that everyone understands what ethical behaviour is and how to demonstrate it

 Orthex Code of Conduct applies to all our employees, and members of the Management Team and the Board of Directors.
 The Code of Conduct defines the key principles for how we engage in business, treat each other, and safeguard Orthex's assets.
 It is a tool that helps recognise ethical dilemmas and presents ways to solve them.
 Our employees are encouraged to report any breaches of the Code of Conduct to their supervisors or through Orthex's whistleblowing channel.
 In 2022, we set a new KPI to follow the share of employees committed to Orthex Code of Conduct, and the target is 100%.
+In 2023, we achieved this target.

-To promote accountability and foster a responsible company culture, we introduced an internally operated whistleblowing channel in 2021.
+To promote accountability and foster a responsible company culture, we have an internally operated whistleblowing channel.
 The channel is open to all internal and external stakeholders and can be used anonymously.
 Employees can use the channel via the company's intranet pages and other stakeholders through the company's website (Whistleblowing - Orthex Group).
 The employees and other stakeholders may use the channel to report suspected non-compliance with Orthex's Code of Conduct or Supplier Code of Conduct; breaches of legislation; or other regulations or guidelines.
-Such non-compliance may include, for example, approval of a gift against guidelines, fraud, forgery, conflicts of interest, or inappropriate behaviour by a colleague or a partner.
+Such noncompliance may include, for example, approval of a gift against guidelines, fraud, forgery, conflicts of interest, or inappropriate behaviour by a colleague or partner.

-When Orthex receives a report of a suspected misconduct or non-compliance, the matter is first investigated by the CEO and the relevant Operations Director.
+When Orthex receives a report on a suspected misconduct or noncompliance, the matter is first investigated by the CEO and the relevant Operations Director.
 After processing the report, the CEO determines potential further actions, which can be corrective or disciplinary.
-The whistleblowing reports are always processed in confidence, and information of the report's content, the subject of the report, or the whistleblower are disclosed only to persons that are part of the investigation.
-In 2022, we did not receive any reports through the whistleblowing channel.
+The whistleblowing reports are always processed in confidence, and the whistleblower, their personal data, and the subject of the report are always protected in accordance with the applicable whistleblower protection, data protection and information security laws.
+We did not receive any reports through the whistleblowing channel in 2023 nor the previous year.